 - Goal is equitable distribution of available FTE as determined by course requests and realistic class size.

-- When reductions are needed in total school FTE, utilize department summary to identify sections to be eliminated.
+- When reductions are needed in total school FTE, utilize department summary to identify sections or courses to be eliminated.

 - Exact number of FTE for school is confirmed.